mikelo/container-kubernetes-tutorials/6-k8_environment/README.md

 The command above will create the Deployment and NodePort Service objects in Kubernetes cluster, allowing the application to run and be accessed.

-Once the command has run successfully you can open a browser to **http://<PUBLIC_IP>:31115** url and test the application, where <PUBLIC_IP> is the Public IP Address of your Kubernetes cluster, that you wrote down before.
+Once the commands have run successfully you can open a browser to **http://<PUBLIC_IP>:31115** url and test the different application endpoints, where <PUBLIC_IP> is the Public IP Address of your Kubernetes cluster, that you wrote down before.
 If you do not know <PUBLIC_IP> of your cluster, just issue the command **kubectl get node -o wide** and take note of EXTERNAL-IP.

+[TODO] XXXXXXXXXXXXXXXXXX

-The command above will create all the necessary Kubernetes objects in your cluster:
+The commands above will create all the following necessary Kubernetes objects in your cluster:

 ### Deployment
 A Deployment is a Kubernetes object used to describe the characteristics and the desired state of an application component.
 Please refer to Kubernetes documentation *https://kubernetes.io/docs/concepts/workloads/controllers/deployment/* for more information and details.

 The *restaurant-app.yaml* provided in this repository defines the Deployment for Restaurant Management application:
-* The Deployment name **restaurant-env**
+* The Deployment name **restaurant-config**
 * The Desired State **replicas: 1**, meaning that just one instance of the Pod must be running at all time
 * The **matchLabels** section defines which Pods will be managed by this Deployment object, the labels must exactly match the ones defined in the **labels** array in *template:metadata* section
 * The container image **robipozzi/rpozzi-restaurants:1.1** the container in the Pod will be instantiated from; the image will be pulled from Docker Hub
-* Notice how an environment variable named **UPLOAD_DIR** can be passed to container
+* Notice how an environment variable named **UPLOAD_DIR** can be passed to a container, getting its value from the *upload_directory* key specified in a ConfigMap called *restaurant-configmap*

 [TODO] <image placeholder>